cBioCenter/bioblocks-viz/docs/DEV_GETTING_STARTED.md

 yarn build:prod
 ```

-You can find the webpack config files inside the `configs` directory, as well as `webpack.common.ts` for configuration that is the same for both.
+You can find environment-specific webpack config files inside the `configs` directory, as well as `webpack.chell-common.ts` in the project root for the base config.

 Right now the differences are minimal, however the framework is now in place to (more easily) allow finer-grained configuration.